pkp/pkp-docs/learning-ojs/en/settings-website.md

 - **Primary Locale**: One language must be set as the primary locale, which means the language the journal appears in by default.

-- **UI**: If you want the journal’s interface to be available in other languages, select them here.
+- **UI**: If you want the journal’s front end and back end interface to be available in other languages, select them here.
+Enabling a language for the UI will allow users to select the language of the application interface.
+For example, buttons, page titles, and on-screen messages will be in the user's selected language.

 - **Forms**: This will enable all selected languages to be available when filling in online forms.
-This will allow metadata to be added in selected languages in the Publication tab.
+Enabling a language for forms will allow text boxes to support multilingual data entry, including the Publication tab for submissions.
+For example, configuration settings and metadata can be entered in multiple languages.

 - **Submission**: If you want authors to be able to make submissions in other languages, select them here.
-This will allow authors to add metadata in selected languages when uploading their submission.
+This will allow authors to select a language when they make a submission and add metadata in selected languages when uploading their submission.

 Additional languages can be installed on your site by an Administrator – see [Chapter 4](./site-administration) for details.